pleo-io/spa-tools/config-inject/README.md

 Options that can be passed to `inlineLocalConfig`:

 -   `isDisabled`: Disables the plugin - usually in production mode (defaults to false)
--   `env`: The name of the environment for which the config is injected (defaults to `dev`)
+-   `env`: The name of the environment for which the config is injected (defaults to `local`)

-## Dev overrides
+## Local overrides

-When running the app in dev mode the first time, an empty `config.dev.json` (or another name if you configure it via `devConfigOverrideFile` option) will be created at the root of the project.
-This file allows you to temporarily override the dev config (e.g. change an API route) without having to remember to undo your changes before committing.
+When running the app in local mode the first time, an empty `config.local.json` (or another name if you configure it via `localConfigOverrideFile` option) will be created at the root of the project.
+This file allows you to temporarily override the local config (e.g. change an API route) without having to remember to undo your changes before committing.
 Remember to add that file to `.gitignore` as it's not supposed to be versioned.

 ## CLI Usage